nozerobit/parrot-config/README.md

 ./install.sh
 ```

-The installation can take a while because it downloads a lot of things, especially because of the nerd-fonts.
+The installation can take a while because it downloads a lot of things.
 The time that it takes to finish will depend mostly on your internet download bandwidth provided by your ISP.

 ![image](https://user-images.githubusercontent.com/83516002/125388435-004ff280-e38f-11eb-92a9-4d7c0fe9bf01.png)